“I created an AI assistant for Laravel developers that handles all the boring work.”

 You can check out this PR, that initiates the switch from dockblocks to native type hints in Laravel Jetstream.

-Customize the path of config files
+Laravel 10 lets you customize the path of config files

 A contributor added the possibility to set a custom path for config files.
 This is useful for projects slowly migrating to Laravel that can’t handle a radical directory structure change.